top of page

 • a proper notification is made to the Federal Employment Agency

 Of particular practical relevance is that the supplier must also be the manufacturer of the delivery item.
-Therefore, it is not possible to allow employees to enter the country to assemble machines or systems that were not manufactured by the same company.
+Therefore, it is not possible to allow employees to enter the country to assemble machinery or equipment that was not produced by the same company.
 Exceptions may apply under certain conditions for corporations and international companies.

 3. Notification procedure Federal Employment Agency

 In order to allow workers to enter the country to assemble machinery or equipment, the Federal Employment Agency must be notified accordingly.
-Section 19, Paragraph 1, Sentence 2 of the Employment Ordinance requires that the employer notify the Federal Employment Agency of the work delivery before the workers enter the country.
-If assembly work is carried out without the required notification, this no longer constitutes employment without approval and may therefore be illegal.
+Section 19, Paragraph 1, Sentence 2 of the Employment Ordinance requires that the employer notify the Federal Employment Agency of the work delivery prior to the employees' entry.
+If assembly work is carried out without the required notification, this no longer constitutes employment without authorization and may therefore be illegal.

 For the notification pursuant to Section 19, Paragraph 1, Sentence 2 of the Employment Ordinance (BeschV), the form "Notification of the Assembly/Disassembly of Mechanical Systems/IT Programs" (PDF) must be used, which is available online .
-The notification must be received by the Federal Employment Agency (BA) before work begins, after which the contractor will receive confirmation.
+The notification must be received by the Federal Employment Agency (BA) before the start of work, after which the contractor will receive confirmation.
 If the legal requirements are not met, the contractor will be informed that a residence permit is required.
-Nationals of certain countries pursuant to Section 41 of the Residence Ordinance can apply for a residence permit at the immigration office after entering the country, while all other foreign workers must apply for a visa at the German diplomatic mission in their country of origin before entering the country.
+Nationals of certain countries pursuant to Section 41 of the Residence Ordinance can apply for a residence permit at the immigration office after entering the country, while all other foreign workers must apply for a visa at the German diplomatic mission in their country of origin prior to entering the country.

 4. Long-term work deliveries